joshalva23/DevScribe-TextEditor/README.md

 # What is DevScribe?
-DevScribe is a free text editor, designed to provide a friendly environment for creating programs using the programming language.
+DevScribe is a free text editor, designed to provide a friendly environment for creating programs.

 ![](https://github.com/gauravhegade/Rabbit/blob/master/snapshot.png)